- Explore Killarney National Park, one of Ireland’s most beautiful parks

 Killarney National Park is the most famous of Ireland’s national parks – and with good reason!
 Discover some of Killarney’s most breathtaking mountains, lakes and waterfalls.
 Historic manor houses and abbeys makes for an interesting visit but Killarney is best explored via its beautiful looped forested and mountain hikes or by heading out onto the lakes of Killarney in a traditional boat.
 (B)

 Day 2 – The Ring of Kerry & Kerry Coast

 Into the southern part of the Ring of Kerry, the landscape becomes wilder and more rugged.
 At a secluded bay, meet a local foodie whose passion is uncovering the Kerry Coast’s edible gems, such as various seaweeds and coastal plants.
 Together, spend the morning fishing in Kerry’s quiet waters before learning how to make sushi and ceviche from your catch as you enjoy an island picnic with views across the Skellig Coast and beyond.
-(B)
+(B,G)